proninyaroslav/spam-to-blacklist/README.md

 # Spam to blacklist

-Adds IP from comment that marked as spam to standard WordPress blacklist.
+A WordPress plugin for adds IP from comment that marked as spam to standard WordPress blacklist.
+Comments already marked as spam are not added to the list.

 Installation
 ------------